williamliandri/Review-App-Server/Server(MVC)/README.md

 ## Provides API for Review King App
 ## The application can be downloaded from https://www.dropbox.com/s/r7wdwuym1ky8yp1/ReviewKing.apk?dl=0
 ##
-## This server is created by applying Model View Controller principle.
+## This server was created by applying Model View Controller principle.